Imperial Guard (Japan): Pacific War

 In May 1943, all designated Imperial Guard units were renamed again.
 The Mixed Guards Brigade in Tokyo became the 1st Guards Division (which now consisted of the 1st, 2nd, 6th Guard Regiments) and the Imperial Guard Division became the 2nd Guards Division.
 The 3rd Guards Division, which never left Japan, was formed in 1944.
 It consisted of the 8th, 9th and 10th Guards Regiments.
 Sources do not agree if there ever was a 7th Guard Regiment.

 All military Imperial Guard Divisions were dissolved at the end of World War II.

 War crimes

-In Malaya and Singapore, the Guard Division was involved in several notorious Japanese war crimes such as the Parit Sulong Massacre and the Sook Ching massacre.
+In Japanese-occupied Malaya and Singapore, the Guard Division was involved in several notorious war crimes such as the Parit Sulong Massacre and the Sook Ching massacre.
 Lt Gen. Takuma Nishimura, who was sentenced to life imprisonment by a British military court in relation to the Sook Ching killings, was later convicted of war crimes by an Australian Military Court in relation to the Parit Sulong massacre.
 He was executed by hanging on June 11, 1951.